PANEL ATTORNEY QUALIFICATIONS

 help in the classification process.
 The paralegals also attempt

-to get a current address or state prison location for the
+to obtain a current address or state prison location for the

 client.